 These goals are centered around our performance or our appearance.

 Performance and appearance goals are great, but they aren't the same as habits.
 If you're already doing a behavior, then these types of goals can help drive you forward.
-But if you're trying to start a new behavior, then I think it would be far better to start with an identity–based goal.
+But if you're trying to start a new behavior, then I think it would be far better to start with identity-based habits.

 The interior of behavior change and building better habits is your identity.
 Each action you perform is driven by the fundamental belief that it is possible.
 So if you change your identity (the type of person that you believe that you are), then it's easier to change your actions.

-The reason why it's so hard to stick to new habits is that we often try to achieve a performance or appearance–based goal without changing our identity.
+The reason why it's so hard to stick to new habits is that we often try to achieve a performance- or appearance-based goal without changing our identity.
 Most of the time we try to achieve results before proving to ourselves that we have the identity of the type of person we want to become.
 It should be the other way around.

 The Recipe for Sustained Success